celo-org/epochs/README.md

 rewards][4].
 The simplest way to identify eligible voters is to count active votes at the end of an epoch, that means at the epoch block.

-> **NOTE** This section is incomplete: TODO:
->
-> -   [ ] Check: Is that at the epoch block or epoch block - 1?

-Using logs alone, active votes can only be calculated by fetching activation (`ValidatorGroupVoteActivated`) and revocation (`ValidatorGroupActiveVoteRevoked`) events from genesis (block 0) to the epoch of interest.
+Using logs alone, active votes can only be calculated by fetching activation (`ValidatorGroupVoteActivated`) and revocation (`ValidatorGroupActiveVoteRevoked`) events from genesis to the epoch of interest.

 > **NOTE**: Writing a script to calculate active votes is non-trivial.
-As a first step, this
+This
-> explainer uses an indexed data providers like dune.com to calculate active votes.
+> explainer does not show how to do that, but might use an indexed data provider
+> like dune.com to provide a demo at a later date.

 [4]: https://docs.celo.org/protocol/pos/locked-gold
 [5]: https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Election.sol#L128-L133